 NIH lists phenoxyethanol as a potential neurotoxin.

 And that’s actually fine!
-(I bet you didn’t expect me to say that—haha!)
+(Bet you didn’t expect us to say that—haha!)
 Take a look at Sephora’s description of their Clean At Sephora program and you will see they follow it to a T. 👇

-If you are reading this like YES GIRL, Then I’m totally with you!
-And I’m about to hook you up.
+If you are reading this like YES GIRL, I’m totally with you!
+Then we’re about to hook you up.

 And P.S.
 Sephora is a great place to shop online because they offer free shipping for returns and will take back new or gently used product.
 This means you can order a foundation or a lipstick in a couple colors, test them out and keep only what works for you!

 Do you shop Clean at Sephora?

 “Clean beauty” is an unregulated term, but when people talk about it, they’re referring to beauty products that have tried to take into consideration the health of people and the planet in formulation.
 Learn more here.

 The Clean at Sephora program features “brands formulated without phthalates, formaldehyde, formaldehyde releasers, oxybenzone, octinoxate and more.”
 More on how that breaks down here.